iq-developer/Reeco-Volodymyr-Sevastianov-Senior-FE-Task/README.md

 # Reeco - Volodymyr Sevastianov - Senior FE Task

-## Slider Component 1.0
+## Slider Component 1.1 (React, Next, Typescript, Tailwind)

 Component that takes a list of objects and renders each one.
 Slider supports “infinite” types of objects by DynamicComponent.
 In this task I use 2 (Product card and Chip) as examples.

 1. Navigation Arrows – when the slider is at the beginning or the end, only the opposite arrow is diplayed.
 Otherwise, both are displayed.
 2. Support 2 slider movements: